-3 "Net zero emissions" means the magnitude of carbon dioxide emissions to the atmosphere is matched by the magnitude of carbon dioxide removal from the atmosphere by, for example, "carbon capture and storage - CCS" technologies, sometimes called "Negative Emission Technologies".
-At present these technologies are in the early development stage, and none are technologically or commercially viable yet.
+&lt;sup>3 "Net zero emissions" means the magnitude of carbon dioxide emissions to the atmosphere is matched by the magnitude of carbon dioxide removal from the atmosphere by, for example, "carbon capture and storage - CCS" technologies, sometimes called "Negative Emission Technologies".
+At present these technologies are in

-Figure 2: Global mean surface temperature increase as a function of cumulative global CO_2 emissions.
+Figure 2: Global mean surface temperature increase as a function of cumulative global $CO_2$ emissions.
 The black line is global historical emissions and the coloured lines are climate model projections for various levels of human emissions.
 The coloured plume represents the spread of results across the models.
 From IPCC (2013).